 Beebe Saved My Baby's Life

 Some have said it takes a village, and indeed, a child needs a community to survive.
 So true in a healthcare community where it takes dozens of professional people to not only “well people” but to bring new humans safely into the village.
-The following story was submitted to Beebe Healthcare by Michelle Schaeffer, a young mother who is also a team member at Beebe Healthcare.
+The following story was submitted to Beebe Healthcare by Michelle Schaffer, a young mother who is also a team member at Beebe Healthcare.
 Michelle wrote the following story and titled it “This Little Shell of Mine.”
 In it, Michelle gives thanks for the village aspect of her Beebe family.

 “They told me everything was great!
 All my ultrasounds came back perfect, all my well checks fine, and he was a full-term baby.
 We were going to have our little boy – Easton Ross Falgowski.
 Two awesome nurses, Gretchen Hegwood and Candace Thune, assisted as I started pushing, but after three hours Dr. Steven Berlin thought I should go for a C-section.
 Dr. Wilson took over while Phil, Easton’s dad, scrubbed up and away we went.